Breeze/breeze.github.io/doc-js/breeze-angular.md

 }
 {% endhighlight %}

-The Breeze Angular Service is not clairvoyant.
+The Breeze AngularJS Service is not clairvoyant.
 It can't configure Breeze for everything your app requires.
 The second example illustrates configuration of the *NamingConvention* and the remote service endpoint (the `serviceName`), both specific to your application.

 ## The Breeze service instance

-The 'breeze' service that Angular injects is Breeze itself, identical to `window.breeze`.
+The 'breeze' service that AngularJS injects is Breeze itself, identical to `window.breeze`.
 Whether you use that service object or refer to the global `breeze` object is a matter of style.

-The "Breeze Angular Service" simply configures Breeze to use
+The "Breeze AngularJS Service" simply configures Breeze to use

-- Angular for data binding
+- AngularJS for data binding
 - the `$q` service for promises
 - the `$http` service for ajax calls